KomarapuHanisha/AR-business-card/README.md

 1. As a poster: The popups from the card can be used as animations from the posters.
 2. To showcase movie trailers and clips
 3. Can be modified into a Greeting card and postcard.
 Inclusion of pictures, popups, animations would help.
+## WORK DONE SO FAR:
+We have installed the unity hub and downloaded all the required packages like Vuforia engine, unity package,  AR foundation ….
+Since one of our team mates tested positive for covid-19 ,we couldn’t start the design work yet .But we make sure that we will complete the project in time .
+## ISSUES FACED:
+Initially we had a error while installing unity engine 2020 version as it didn’t have in built vuforia engine .So we are using the 2019 version for convenience